Best US market phones of 2023 - buyer’s guide

 • Price at launch doesn't make sense

-Slotting inbetween the S23 and the S23+ in terms of screen size, the 6.4-inch Galaxy S23 FE is the not-quite-flagship for those willing to give up on some of the top-tier models' niceties in return for some savings - though the savings might not be enough at launch.
+Slotting inbetween the S23 and the S23+ in terms of screen size, the 6.4-inch Galaxy S23 FE is the not-quite-flagship for those willing to give up on some of the top-tier models' niceties in return for some savings - particularly in the US context.

-While its name makes little sense, the phone has every chance of finding its footing when its price settles down.
-What in out minds is a late Galaxy S22 FE has an attractive dual-glass design, a great OLED screen, capable hardware, consistently good cameras, superb speakers, and flagship software.
+While its name makes little sense, the phone itself is quite competent.
+What in our minds is a late Galaxy S22 FE has an attractive dual-glass design, a great OLED screen, capable hardware, consistently good cameras, superb speakers, and flagship software.

 Read full review